-Caroline Lindsay is a Masters Level 7 post graduate Veterinary Physiotherapist whose training is underpinned by a First Class Honours Degree that qualified her to treat human patients first.
-Now with 18 years' professional experience combining manual and electrotherapy techniques with rehabilitative exercise programmes.
+Caroline is a RAMP (Register of Animal Musculoskeletal Practitioner) registered Veterinary Physiotherapist whose training is underpinned by a First Class Honours Degree that qualified her to treat human patients first Now with 18 years' professional experience combining manual and electrotherapy techniques with rehabilitative exercise programmes.
 She is also a Master Saddle Fitting Consultant with a special interest in saddle fitting for the horse in rehabilitation and related problems.
 Caroline is also a qualified trainer of Veterinary Physiotherapy and runs regular Continued Professional Development (CPD) courses for equine therapists.

-Caroline is a full member of both the Institute of Registered Veterinary and Animal Physiotherapists (IRVAP) and the Society of Master Saddle Fitting Consultants.
+Caroline is a member of the Register of Animal Musculoskeletal Practitioners, the Master Saddle Fitting Consultants Society and the Institute of Registered Veterinary and Animal Physiotherapists (IRVAP).
 Based in North Essex, she covers North Essex, Hertfordshire, Cambridgeshire and South Suffolk and her Equine Therapy CPD courses are held in Hertfordshire and Cambridgeshire.

 Caroline runs a Facebook Group Learn Equine Therapy Rehabilitation Techniques where equine therapists from around the world discuss current issues in Equine Therapy as part of their ongoing Continued Professional Development.